armory/docs/content/en/cd-as-a-service/concepts/architecture.md

   - /armory-deployments/architecture/
 ---

+## Key Components

+### Remote Network Agent (RNA)

+The RNA allows Armory CD-as-a-Service to interact with your Kubernetes clusters and orchestrate deployments without direct network access to your clusters.
+The RNA that you install in your cluster engages in bidirectional communication with Armory CD-as-a-Service over encrypted, long-lived gRPC/HTTP2 connections.
+The RNA issues calls to your Kubernetes cluster based on requests from Armory CD-as-a-Service.

+### Command Line Interface (CLI)

+Users install the CLI locally.
+The CLI interacts with Armory CD-as-a-Service via REST API.
+To deploy an app, the user must either log in using the CLI or pass valid authorization credentials to the `deploy` command.

+### GitHub Action (GHA)

+You can use the `armory/cli-deploy-action` to trigger a deployment from your GitHub workflow.
+The GitHub Action interacts with Armory CD-as-a-Service via REST API.
+The Action requires a valid Client ID and Client Secret be passed to the deploy command.

+### Spinnaker plugin

+{{< include "cdaas/desc-plugin.md" >}}

-## Armory CD-as-a-Service overview
+## How Armory CD-as-a-Service works

-Armory CD-as-a-Service is a platform of cloud-based services that Armory operates.
-These services are used to orchestrate deployments and monitor their progress.
-These services have API endpoints that users and non-cloud services interact with.
-Details of the external URLs that need to be whitelisted are covered in [Networking](#networking).
+Armory CD-as-a-Service is a platform of cloud-based services that orchestrate app deployments and monitor their progress.
+These services have API endpoints with which users and non-cloud services interact via HTTPS or gRPC/HTTP2.
+The [Networking](#networking) section contains details of the endpoints that need to be whitelisted.

-Armory CD-as-a-Service contains components that you manage in your environment and components that Armory manages in its cloud.
-The components you manage enable Armory CD-as-a-Service to integrate with your existing infrastructure.
+Armory CD-as-a-Service contains components that you manage: the CLI, the RNA, and the GHA.
+These components communicate with Armory CD-as-a-Service to deploy your apps to your existing infrastructure.

 ```mermaid
 flowchart LR